Supervisor: Tasks

 "Doing" can take up to 70% of the time - (this varies according to the type of supervisory job - the doing involves the actual work of the department as well as the planning, controlling, scheduling, organizing, leading, etc.).

-Training

-Supervisors often do not require any formal education on how they are to perform their duties, but are most often given on-the-job training or attend company sponsored courses.
-Many employers have supervisor handbooks that need to be followed.
-Supervisors must be aware of their legal responsibilities to ensure that their employees work safely and that the workplace that they are responsible for meets government standards.

 Academia

 In academia, a supervisor is a senior scientist or scholar who, along with their own responsibilities, aids and guides a postdoctoral researcher, postgraduate research student or undergraduate student in their research project; offering both moral support and scientific insight and guidance.
-The term is used in several countries for the doctoral advisor of a graduate student.

 Gaffer

 In colloquial British English, "gaffer" means a foreman, and is used as a synonym for "boss".
 In the UK, the term also commonly refers to sports coaches (football, rugby, etc.).

 The term is also sometimes used colloquially to refer to an old man, an elderly rustic.
 The word is probably a shortening of "godfather", with "ga" from association with "grandfather".
 The female equivalent, "gammer", came to refer colloquially to an old lady or to a gossip.
 The use of gaffer in this way can be seen, for example, in J.R.R.
 Tolkien's character Gaffer Gamgee.

 In 16th century English a "gaffer" was a man who was the head of any organized group of labourers.
 In 16th and 17th century rural England, it was used as a title slightly inferior to "Master", similar to "Goodman", and was not confined to elderly men.
 The chorus of a famous Australian shearer's song, The Backblocks' Shearer (also known as Widgegoeera Joe), written by W. Tully at Nimidgee, NSW (c.1900), refers to a gaffer: